Book Valet is a free service where our librarians curate you a personalised reading (or watching!) list.

 Here are three reasons we know that recommendations are just the best.

 - The joy of discovery!
 One of the loveliest things about spending an afternoon at the library is those accidental or unexpected finds.
 However, we tend to pick up the same things over and over again, because we think we know what we like.
 We now live in a world of algorithms to recommend things we might like based on what we’ve accessed before - Netflix does it, Spotify does it… Our librarians have been doing it since before it was cool.
 Whether it comes from a librarian or a friend, a good recommendation can really open up your reading horizons.

 - Ask an expert.
-Librarians undertake loads of training in order to be able to match people with the perfect book, and a big part of their job is having conversations to recommend and help you find what you need.
-They’re a resource that’s absolutely free and available to you at your library - so make use of them!
-They have a great overview of what’s in the library, they know where to find things, and they have a good knowledge of many different genres and topics.
-Librarians speak to all sorts of people, read more than you can imagine, and have a mental catalogue: old and new, popular and obscure, for any mood or situation.
+Librarians undertake loads of training in order to be able to match people with the perfect catalogue item, and a big part of their job is having conversations to recommend and help you find what you need.
+They’re a resource that’s absolutely free and available to you at your library – so make use of them!
+They have a great overview of what’s at the library, they know where to find things, and they have a good knowledge of many different genres and topics.
+Librarians speak to all sorts of people, read and watch more than you can imagine, and have a mental catalogue: old and new, popular and obscure, for any mood or situation.